 TABLE OF CONTENTS 3

-HOW THE GREASE BOSS WORKS 4
+HOW THE GREASE BOSS G5 COMBI WORKS 4

 Where can the Grease Boss be used?
 4

 DIMENSIONS 5

 SPECIFICATIONS 5

 INSTALLATION 6

 First Things First 6

 Connections 6

-Inlet and Outlet Connections 6
+Inlet and Outlet Connections 7

 Hot Water Connection 7

-Pump Out Connection 7

 Grease Oil Outlet Nozzle 7

 Confirming Operation 7

 GETTING STARTED 8

 Do's and Don'ts 8

 Grease Boss Efficiency 8

-WARRANTY 9
+WARRANTY 8

 CLEANING YOUR GREASE BOSS 9

 User Cleaning 9

-Daily Empty of the FOG Capture Container 9

-Weekly Clean of the Wiper Blade & Roller 10
+Weekly Clean of the Wiper Blade & Roller 9

+General Usage Considerations 10

-Technician Servicing 10
+SERVICING 10

-Three Monthly Empty and Clean 10

-Six Monthly Clean and Service 11
+Six Monthly Clean and Service 10

+SELF SERVICE 11

+Equipment Required 11

+Spare Parts Required 11

-General Usage Considerations 11
+Process 11

 CONTROLLER OPERATION 12

+Remove the Overnight Cycle 12

 Manually Control Functions 12

-Remove the Overnight Cycle 12

-SELF SERVICE 13

-Equipment Required 13

-Spare Parts Required 13

-Process 13

-TIME SETTINGS AND CONTROL SEQUENCES 14
+TIME SETTINGS AND CONTROL SEQUENCES 13

-TROUBLE SHOOTING 15
+TROUBLE SHOOTING 14

-COMMISSIONING CHECKLIST 18
+COMMISSIONING CHECKLIST 17

-SERVICE AGENTS 19
+SERVICE AGENTS 18

-HOW THE GREASE BOSS WORKS
+HOW THE GREASE BOSS G5 COMBI WORKS

-Wastewater from the kitchen flows into the Grease Boss where fats, oils, and grease (FOG) rise to the surface.
+Wastewater from the Combi Oven flows into the Grease Boss G5 Combi where fats, oils, and grease (FOG) rise to the surface.
 The surface FOG is attracted by a rotating FOG roller.
 The FOG adheres to the roller and is removed via a wiper blade and then flows into an external collection container.
 Laboratory tests have proven that over 98% of FOG is removed, well within the requirements of the New Zealand Foul Water Drainage code G13 AS/2.